NAMM Foundation-CMS GenNext College Music Program

 - Proposers must communicate with all co-presenters and/or panelists regarding their interest and availability prior to submitting a proposal.

-- All persons whose works are selected for inclusion on the NAMM Show program are expected to register for and attend the NAMM Show.
+- All persons whose works are selected for inclusion in The NAMM Show program are expected to register for and attend The NAMM Show/

-- Proposers must be willing to present in-person on either Friday, June 3, or Saturday, June 4, 2022, should their proposals be accepted for the NAMM Show.
+- Proposers must be willing to present in person on Thursday, April 13, Friday, April 14, or Saturday, April 15, 2023, should their proposals be accepted for The NAMM Show.

-- Neither The College Music Society nor NAMM provide travel expenses for accepted presenters, though students are encouraged to apply for the NAMM President's Innovation Award (Application deadline: January 7, 2022).
+- Neither The College Music Society nor NAMM Foundation provides travel expenses for accepted presenters, though students are encouraged to apply for the NAMM President's Innovation Award (Application deadline: January 27, 2023).
+College faculty members may apply for funding through The NAMM Foundation-College Music Society Faculty Fellows program, which provides a $500 stipend for accepted college music faculty to attend The NAMM Show.
+(Application deadline: January 27, 2023).

 - Electronic submissions are required (see below).
 Hard copy or emailed proposals will not be accepted.